-- ASSISTANT PROFESSOR Medicine, Endocrinology, Diabetes and Bone Disease
+- ASSOCIATE PROFESSOR Medicine, Endocrinology, Diabetes and Bone Disease

 - ASSISTANT PROFESSOR Neurosurgery